 - During pregnancy many of the bioethical issues explored in this course unit arise.
-The key issue is maternal-fetal conflict, i.e. the balancing of the autonomy and interests of the mother-to-be and the fetus she carries. - English law accepts the principle of respect for individual autonomy, which if taken seriously means that mothers are free to consent to or refuse any tests or treatments, and engage in behaviour others consider harmful. - However, some suggest that pregnancy changes this situation of individual autonomy at least in some circumstances, because maternal decisions affect the life of a fetus and child-to-be.
-Special obligations arise, it is argued, whenever a woman intends to bring the fetus to birth. - Whether such special obligations exist and how far they extend is controversial, not least because it can lead to a significant restriction of (pregnant) women's rights.
-For instance, contrast forcing a pregnant woman to undergo a caesarean section against her wishes in the interests of the child with declining a woman's wish to have a caesarean section in the absence of medical need.
+The key issue is maternal-fetal conflict, i.e. the balancing of the autonomy and interests of the pregnant individual and the fetus they carry. - English law accepts the principle of respect for individual autonomy, which if taken seriously means that individuals are free to consent to or refuse any tests or treatments, and engage in behaviour others consider harmful. - However, some suggest that pregnancy changes this situation of individual autonomy at least in some circumstances, because maternal decisions affect the life of a fetus and child-to-be.
+Special obligations arise, it is argued, whenever a pregnant individual intends to bring the fetus to birth. - Whether such special obligations exist and how far they extend is controversial, not least because it can lead to a significant restriction of a (pregnant) individual's rights.
+For instance, contrast forcing a caesarean section in the interests of the child with declining an individual's wish to have a caesarean section in the absence of medical need.